 There are several choices of pesticides to use against leafhoppers.
 Sevin, or other carbaryl products, has been a standard for many years and is still effective except in isolated pockets of Concord and other native grapes around the Finger Lakes where we have observed control failures suggesting emergence of resistance.
-There are several effective alternatives to Sevin including Danitol, Brigade, Baythroid, and the neonicotinoids Admire Pro, Alias 4F (generic version) and Assail.
+There are several effective alternatives to Sevin including Danitol, Brigade, Baythroid, Mustang Max (eastern grape leafhopper only) and the neonicotinoids Admire Pro, Alias 4F (generic version) and Assail.
 The carbamates (Sevin) and pyrethroids are hard on predatory mites.
-The neonicotinoids are mainly effective against sucking insects like leafhoppers and not as hard on natural enemies as the broad-spectrum insecticides.